AdobeDocs/experience-manager-64.de-DE/help/forms/using/images-route-actions.md

 ---
-title: In Route-Aktionen verwendete Bilder anpassen
+title: Anpassen der in Route-Aktionen verwendeten Bilder
 seo-title: Customize images used in route actions
-description: Vorgehensweise zum Anpassen von Bildern, die in Route-Aktionen in LiveCycle AEM Forms Workspace verwendet werden.
+description: So passen Sie die Bilder an, die in Route-Aktionen in LiveCycle AEM Forms Workspace verwendet werden.
 seo-description: How-to customize the images used in route actions in LiveCycle AEM Forms workspace.
 uuid: 42608376-587e-4b57-a9d5-8f9ebd981426
 content-type: reference